 Voting on climate change

 Voting on climate change shareholder proposals is another important way of expressing our views where we think management could better manage climate risk.
-We have also seen the emergence of so called ‘Say-on-Climate’ votes, whereby companies are putting forward their climate action plans for shareholder approval.
+This year we have also seen the emergence of so called ‘Say-on-Climate’ votes, whereby companies are putting forward their climate action plans for shareholder approval.
 Investors need to ensure that targets set by companies are robust and properly implemented, and that action can be taken where this is not the case.

 2021 voting case studies